Getting to Know Yooou

 Trigger warnings?
 Things that could bother people: the dark mood, time lapse photography of mold (eww), depiction of dead ducks that may or may not have been real, images of buildings falling apart in stormy weather.

 This spooky jam is sung by Karin, who is not the lip-syncing floaty model in the video, but rather the tight-lipped weirdo in the ruff collar.
-You probably know her from The Knife and Fever Ray.
+You probably know them from The Knife and Fever Ray.
 Music is by Röyksopp.

 I’m posting this because levitation.
 People sometimes experience a feeling of floating in altered mental states.
 Whether you’ve experienced that or not, there’s something about the feeling of it that resonates with a primal part of the mind.
 It shows up in a lot of art – song, visual depictions, writing.
 I found the use of it in The Lost Boys especially evocative.